nicolaskyoung/frc4669.github.io/README.md

-# frc4669.github.io
+# off-forecast.github.io
-This is the repository for the HTML, CSS and JS of frc4669.github.io, the Galileo Robotics team's website.
+This is the repository for the HTML, CSS and JS of off-forecast.github.io, the Off Forecast team's website.